 Finding any health problems early can save you time and money now and, more importantly possibly even save your pet’s life.

 It’s important to remember that a yearly check up is really essential, and as your pet gets older twice yearly check ups, because like humans, their health problems increase.
+It allows them to live to their full potential, which is great for both of you.

 So we will still look forward to seeing you and your dog each year and making sure all is well with your canine friend.
 They are still going to need vaccination each year but the injections given will vary on a three year cycle.
 Remember, vaccination is all about preventing serious disease and here at Inner South Vet Centre we want to do that in the best and safest way possible.